 We need to assume that people looking to apply for the Walmart Mastercard are shopping mainly at Walmart.
 The Tangerine Money-Back Card gives you a 2% return, but that only applies to grocery stores if you’ve chosen it as one of your categories.
 Generally speaking, only Walmart Super Centres are classified as grocery stores so you’d be earning only 0.5% if you were to use your Tangerine credit card at Walmart.

 Some people will say that the BMO Cashback World Elite Mastercard gives you a higher return at 1.5% on all purchases, but the card has an annual fee of $120 and a minimum income requirement of $80,000.
 Both of those factors may not appeal to Walmart shoppers.
+Alternatively, if you shop a lot at Canadian Tire, you may want to consider the Triangle Mastercard.

 My Walmart Rewards Mastercard review is positive.
 Although I would love to see additional benefits specific to Walmart customers such as price protection and extended return policy, this is a decent card for people who do most of their shopping at Walmart.